SMILE, we are making Dental Implants affordable for you!

 Most adults who are missing one or more teeth are good candidates for dental implants.
 You will need to have enough bone structure to accommodate the implants.

-The good news is, even if you don’t have enough bone, Dr. Sage Pollack is trained in advanced procedures like bone grafting, bone densification and bone manipulation.
+The good news is, even if you don’t have enough bone, our doctors are trained in advanced procedures like bone grafting, bone densification and bone manipulation.
 These are ways to improve the quality and quantity of bone that you have.

 The Implant Process: